zackbradys/rancher-airgap/examples/private-registry-fullstack.md

+## Prerequisites

+In this example and tutorial, we will **not be covering the specifics about configuring and installing each of the Rancher products**.
+You should have basic understanding of the Rancher products, including containers and kubernetes, before trying to configure and install in a disconnected environment.
+If you would like to learn more, please take a look at an effortless deployment and install guide for Rancher RKE2, Rancher Manager, Longhorn, and NeuVector: https://youtu.be/P65r2ODNlTg

 ## Internet Connected Build Server

 Complete the following commands on the Internet Connected Server.
 For the initial airgap, we recommend you bring all components over the airgap and then individual components as required in the future.